 The grass might not be all-natural

 As we have seen the instinct of a dog to eat grass comes from wild canines and ancestors.
-However, at those times, the use of pesticides and chemicals were not as common as today.
+However, at those times, the use of pesticides and chemicals was not as common as today.
 If your dog likes playing and nibbling the grass due to Pica or boredom, make sure that, while you are treating these conditions, you stop using chemicals on your grass altogether.

 Failing to do this can lead to serious diseases and stomach problems.
 Ingesting higher-than-safe quantities of chemically treated grass and plants could poison your dog or create serious gastrointestinal problems.